bradleyjay/datadog_test/datadog/answers.md

 ![Timeboard with Metric added](images/2_1_Timeboard.png)

+---
+> *(Make sure your timeboard contains:*)
+> - *Your custom metric scoped over your host.*
-### - Any metric from the Integration on your Database with the anomaly function applied.
+> - *Any metric from the Integration on your Database with the anomaly function applied.*
+---
+## Add a metric from the MySQL Integration, include the anomaly function

 With the JSON guide in hand, this part is much easier.
 The anomaly function is added as simply wrapping the metric in the anomalies() function.
 Additionally, per the general anomaly monitor [guide](https://docs.datadoghq.com/monitors/monitor_types/anomaly/), I'll watch for values beyond two standard deviations from usual percentage of CPU time MySQL spends in user space: